 I have questions about VESTID, SSI, OSAP, or loans.
 What do I do?

 Schedule an appointment with the NTID Financial Services Coordinator.

-How do I apply for other scholarships?
+How do I apply for Vocational Rehabilitation financial aid?

 Merit Scholarships at NTID